 University of Antelope Valley (UAV) is one of the four IPO Acquisitions.
 UAV is an accredited university based on a 10-acre campus in Lancaster, California.
 It offers career-focused on-campus and online programs at the master's, bachelor's and associate degree level, as well as certificate and continuing education programs in several high-demand sectors.
-In March 2021, Genius Group Ltd signed a definitive agreement to acquire 100% of the voting equity interest of University of Antelope Valley for up to an aggregate of \$13 million of purchase consideration, including \$6 million of Genius Group Ltd ordinary shares and \$7 million of cash, with a contingent consideration due, based on the total revenue in 2022, 2023 and 2024, or an alternative option of early payment of \$17 million, which would release the Company from the obligation of paying a contingent consideration.
-The number of our ordinary shares issuable in connection with the acquisition of University of Antelope Valley is 1,000,000 based on price per share of \$6 for our initial public offering which was determined when we entered into the agreement.
+In March 2021, Genius Group Ltd signed a definitive agreement to acquire 100% of the voting equity interest of University of Antelope Valley for \$30 million of purchase consideration, including \$6 million of Genius Group Ltd ordinary shares, \$7 million of cash and \$17 million note payable.
+The number of our ordinary shares issuable in connection with the acquisition of University of Antelope Valley is 1,000,000 based on price per share of \$6 for our IPO.

-In 2020 UAV had revenues of \$10.1 million revenue.
+In the fiscal year ended December 31, 2020, UAV had revenues of \$10.1 million revenue.
 This accounted for 41% of the pro forma revenue for the Group.
-In 2021, revenues were \$9.0 million.
+In the fiscal year ended December 31, 2021, revenues were \$9.0 million.
 This accounted for 31% of the pro forma revenue for the Group.
 Of the student intake over the last three years, 50% were between 18 and 24 years old, 28% were between 25 and 30 years old, 14% were between 31 and 39 years old, and 8% were over 40 years old.